 Specific gravity 3.95 – 4.03

 However, the sapphire is a prized and valuable gemstone for jewelry and its hardness means that it is extremely difficult to damage.
-Cutters tend to shape them into ovals or cushions.
+Given their structure, Gem cutters tend to shape them into ovals or cushions to preserve as much of the original stone as possible.
 Those that are made into round shapes involve removing a good deal of the rough sapphire at the later stages in the cut and hence they are more expensive than the oval or cushion.

 When all is said and done….

 Sapphire is a highly valuable gemstone which is extremely popular for standard jewelry, albeit expensive, and for gifts to commemorate anniversaries.
 Blue is the most popular of the colors which reflects both the popularity of the color in general and the range and depth of the blues that can be found.

 It is also a stone with uses far beyond decoration but it’s the appearance that wins the day for sapphire in its natural form.